Contact us

 In line with this, we have been and continue to be actively involved in showcasing the achievements of Cohesion in close collaboration with EU institutions and other European local and regional authorities (LRAs).
 This collective effort is channelled through the #CohesionAlliance, reflecting our shared overarching goal.
 We particularly highlight the Joint Call of European Regions and Cities for a renewed Cohesion Policy post-2027 that leaves no one behind, adopted by 111 regions from 15 member states during the European Summit of Regions and Cities in Mons on 17-18 March, expressing deep concerns and opposition to a centralised model of managing the EU’s multiannual budget.

-The AEBR’s unique contribution lies in the significance of European Territorial Cooperation in achieving one of the pillars of European Cohesion.
+AEBR’s unique contribution lies in the significance of European Territorial Cooperation in achieving one of the pillars of European Cohesion.
 It was a challenge to include this third component in the Cohesion Policy some years ago, but it has become a standard (see the 9th Report on Economic, Social and Territorial Cohesion, published by the European Commission on 27 March 2024), but this should not be taken for granted, as it is the case of many assumptions about the EU.
 Nevertheless, the 9th Cohesion Report demonstrates that the Cohesion Policy facilitates a sustainable and swift response to the multiple crises that Europe currently faces.

-First of all, we denounce the risk of “dying of success”: everybody agrees on the very positive contribution of cross-border cooperation to European integration, but after every debate on the future EU financial framework, the usual result is a new bite to the meagre resources left for ETC. Interreg is about connecting people and stakeholders across borders, but we also need to finance small infrastructure and other public services or, otherwise, increase the territorial/cross-border approaches in other EU policies and many national ones.
+First of all, we denounce the risk of “dying of success”: everybody agrees on the very positive contribution of cross-border cooperation to European integration, but after every debate on the future EU financial framework, the usual result is a new bite to the meagre resources left for ETC. Interreg is about connecting people and stakeholders across borders, but we also need to finance small cross-border infrastructure and other cross-border public services or, otherwise, increase the territorial/cross-border approaches in other EU policies and many national ones.

 It is very important to communicate the achievements of ETC and territorial cohesion outside the usual “bubbles”, in particular to Member States.
 LRAs need to have a sincere exchange with the Member States to talk about national sovereignty and European integration, and to agree on the level of integration we want to achieve.
 The national mentality prevails in really multilateral, European or global matters, and this is not very useful.
 To face current challenges, we need a stronger Europe without complex, and also ambitious European policies (and budgets).